Elite Squad: Popularity and box office

 Tropa de Elite became one of the most popular Brazilian movies in history.
 According to Datafolha, 77% of São Paulo residents knew about the movie.
 The word of mouth was also important for the disclosure of the film, with 80% of the people rating the movie as "excellent" or "good", according to the same poll.

 The movie was released in Rio de Janeiro and São Paulo on October 5, 2007 (with the intention of being considered by the Ministry of Culture to compete as the Brazilian entry for the Best Foreign Language Film Oscar).
 It was released nationwide on October 12, 2007.
 By January 2008, 2.5 million people had seen it in theaters.
 In Rio and São Paulo, with no promotion other than billboards, 180,000 people saw the movie during its opening weekend.

 The movie was also the cover issue for the two Brazil's most important weekly magazines, Veja and Época.
 In the beginning of 2008 it was confirmed that Rede Globo would produce a TV series based on the movie.
 In 2011 Rockstar Games recommended Elite Squad to fans of its video game Max Payne 3, which is set in Brazil and depicts battles between special police units and favela gangs.

+Critical response

 Outside Brazil reviews of the film were initially mixed, but after time the film was received more positively.
-Based on 34 reviews, the film received a 53% approval rating on Rotten Tomatoes, with its critics' consensus calling it a "brutal, action-heavy Brazilian cop film with a pointless voiceover.
+Elite Squad has an approval rating of 51% on review aggregator website Rotten Tomatoes, based on 35 reviews, and an average rating of 5.2/10.
+The website's critical consensus states: "Brutal, action-heavy Brazilian cop film with a pointless voiceover.
 Lacks flair, overdoes the violence and is never quite sure where its morals lie".
+Metacritic assigned the film a weighted average score of 33 out of 100, based on 6 critics, indicating "generally unfavorable reviews".
+The film won the Golden Bear at the 2008 Berlin Film Festival.